Gear Reviews8 min read

 Buy on Amazon

 The Sleepypod Clickit Sport is the gold standard in dog car restraint harnesses.
-It is one of the only products to earn top ratings from the Center for Pet Safety.
+It's one of the only products to earn top ratings from the Center for Pet Safety.
 The three-point vest design distributes crash forces across the chest rather than concentrating them on the neck.

 Key details: